-Mark Biltz had a promising idea.
-He was viewing a popular photo of the blood red moon over the Dome of the Rock from February 20, 2008 when he recalled that the Bible predicted blood red lunar eclipse before the end times:
+Back in 2008, Mark Biltz had an promising idea.
+He was viewing a popular photo of the blood red moon over the Dome of the Rock from February 20 that year when he recalled that the Bible predicted a blood red lunar eclipse before the end times:

 Revelation 6:12 (HCSB) — Then I saw Him open the sixth seal.
 A violent earthquake occurred; the sun turned black like sackcloth made of goat hair; the entire moon became like blood;

-What Joel and Revelation both describe are a solar eclipse and a lunar eclipse.
+Joel and Revelation seem to plainly describe an end time solar eclipse and lunar eclipse.
 During solar eclipses the sun is obscured by the moon except for wisps of light around the corona as if a hairy sackcloth was put in front of the sun.
 Lunar eclipses often cause the moon to not disappear completely but turn shades of orange and red (for the same reason that sunsets and sunrises often are reddish).

-That's exactly what Biltz did.
 He looked at NASA's tables for solar and lunar eclipses and found something unexpected: a unique string of four lunar and two solar eclipses starting in Spring, 2014 through Fall, 2015.
 Nothing else significant appeared in the charts for the rest of the century.
-In 2015 there will be a a pair of solar and lunar eclipses two weeks apart (on the new moon and full moon) one in the spring and one in the fall.
-This could produce four blood moon eclipses in a row, rarity.
+In 2015 there will be a pair of solar and lunar eclipses two weeks apart (on the new moon and full moon) one in the spring and one in the fall.
+These could produce four blood moon eclipses in a row, a rarity.
 From that he postulated that perhaps Jesus will return that year, around the time of the final eclipses in the Fall.

 His intriguing discovery caught the attention of prophecy buffs everywhere.
 In April, he did a video interview with ProphecyInTheNews.com.
 Later that month WorldNetDaily.com did an article summarizing the interview.
-As an aside, it included a funny reaction from resident columnist and author Hal Lindsey of Late Great Planet Earth fame admitting that he had never heard of the theory yet calling it "pure speculation."
-If that response sounds a little biased to you, you're not alone.
-I'd call the pretrib rapture Lindsey advocates and 99% of the prophecy ideas that make their way into our inboxes pure speculation, but looking for the eclipses that Revelation predicts is a very reasonable approach.
+In it resident columnist and author Hal Lindsey of Late Great Planet Earth fame called the theory "pure speculation."